Karthik-R-Nayak/image-compression-using-svd/README.md

 By keeping only the top **k singular values**, we reconstruct an approximation of the original image.

 ## Features
-* Convert image to grayscale matrix
+* Convert image to grayscale matrix or  colored matrix(RGB) depending on users input
 * Apply Singular Value Decomposition
 * Reconstruct compressed images using different k values
 * Compare compression levels visually